enestaner/leetcode_problems/README.md

 ## MEDIUM

+#### 15. 3SUM

+Answer: First sort the array to use two pointer approach.
+After that iterate over array.
+Continue for duplicated nums.
+If the total zero add it to array then skip duplicates.
+If not either increase left pointer or decrease right pointer.

 #### 36. VALID SUDOKU

 Answer: 2 nested for loops and checking column, row and 9x9 block at the same time.
 If same char appears twice then return false.